-Medicare requires that employers and retiree groups send you a notice that tells if your prescription drug coverage for the next plan year is "creditable" and the choices you have for drug coverage.
+Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next plan year is "creditable" and the choices you have for drug coverage.

 If the coverage from the group plan is "creditable," it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-As a member of this plan, you have creditable coverage.

 Keep these notices about creditable coverage, because you may need them later.
 If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
-If you didn't get a notice about creditable coverage from your retirement system, you can get a copy from your retiree plan's benefits administrator at the Office of Retirement Services.
+If you didn't get a notice about creditable coverage from your employer or retiree group plan, you can get a copy from your employer or retiree plan's benefits administrator or the employer or union.